betovidal/my-reg-files/README.md

 MyRegFiles
 =======

-Adds GVim and CMD to the shift + right click on background menu.
+* Add GVim and CMD to the shift + right click on background menu.
+* Remove Window's transparency and watermark.

 Installation